ShiveshNandan/Hotstar-clone/README.md

 # Hotstar-clone
-This is a clone website of Disney Hotstar you can check it on https://shiveshnandan.github.io/Hotstar-clone/
+This is a clone website of Disney Hotstar and you can check it on https://shiveshnandan.github.io/Hotstar-clone/